Sensation & Perception

 B+ = 86.0 - 89.9C+ = 77.0 - 79.9 F = 0.0

-8. Use of Personal Technologies During Classtime: The use of laptops, cell phones, MP3 players, or any technology that distracts you (and/or your neighbors) from course content and delivery are prohibited.
+9. Use of Personal Technologies During Classtime: The use of laptops, cell phones, MP3 players, or any technology that distracts you (and/or your neighbors) from course content and delivery are prohibited.
 If you are caught using ANY technologies during class time, you will be marked absent for that class.
 If the instructor deems your electronic addiction to be disruptive you may be asked (or required) to leave.
+Exception: Audio recording is allowed.

 Why am I inflicting such a "torture" upon you?
 It was shown back in 2014 (and replicated since then) that notes taken by hand result in superior memory/learning compared with notes taken on computer/laptop.
 The classic demonstration of this is: Mueller, P. A., & Oppenheimer, D. M. (2014).
 The Pen Is Mightier Than the Keyboard: Advantages of Longhand Over Laptop Note Taking.
 Psychological Science, 25(6), 1159-1168.